Enocruz/ADN_API/README.md

 # Installation

-This project is setup with Terraform, in order to deploy this code manually into an AWS account, make sure to have installed terraform and AWS CLI:
+This project is setup with Terraform, in order to deploy this code manually into an AWS account, make sure to have installed terraform and AWS CLI.
+The terraform will create the following services:

+- Lambda
+- DynamoDB tables
+- API Gateway
+- IAM Roles and Policies

 ## AWS CLI